hlandman/GEN-M/README.md

 	* Download [lmd_matched_h5](http://hog.ee.columbia.edu/craffel/lmd/lmd_matched_h5.tar.gz), unzip to results folder.

 3. Preprocessing
-	* Run preprocessing file to filter songs with the 'tech' and 'elec' keywords, longer than 60 seconds, and store them as .npz pianoroll files in `./data/lmd_matched/results/final_midis`.
+	* Run `lakh_preprocess.py` to filter songs from LMD with the 'tech' and 'elec' keywords, longer than 60 seconds, and store them as .npz pianoroll files in `./data/lmd_matched/results/final_midis`.
 	* Run `parser.py` and `compile.py`, both adapted from [symbolic-musical-datasets](https://github.com/wayne391/symbolic-musical-datasets/tree/master/5-track-pianoroll).
 		* `parser.py` finds all .npz files in the current directory, parses each instrument, and saves in the root directory as `lmd_segments.npy`.
 		* `compile.py` compiles the parsed files in the correct input shape - in our case (4, 48, 84, 5) - and saves as `data/lmd_compiled.npy`.